KCCG/ClinSV/README.md

 To run ClinSV on build 38 please use refdata-b38_v1.0.tar with ClinSV v1.0 from https://nci.space/_projects/clinsv_b38/

-So far there there is no Docker or Singularity image for ClinSV v1.0.
-ClinSV with its pre-compiled dependencies are in ClinSV_x86_64_v1.0.tar.gz.
+So far there there is no Docker nor Singularity image for ClinSV v1.0.
+ClinSV with its pre-compiled dependencies is in ClinSV_x86_64_v1.0.tar.gz.
 Please see [INSTALL_b38.md](INSTALL_b38.md) on how to build dependencies from source.

 ## ClinSV options